AJGranowski/reddit-expanded-community-filter-userscript/README.md

 2. Install the [latest release][release-link].

 ~~That's it!
 You should be good to go!~~
 Continuous deployment isn't implemented yet, so there are no releases.
-You'll have to [build](#build) your own userscript from source.
+You'll have to [build](#building-from-source) your own userscript from source.

 ## Usage
-This userscript will automatically retrieve a list of muted communities from your Reddit account, and will remove those posts from /r/all.
+This userscript will automatically remove posts from your muted communities on /r/all while logged in to Reddit.

 * [How to mute a community?][reddit-community-muting-link]

 ### Supported Platforms

 Releases are tested against these platforms.
-Platforms not listed may not run this script correctly.
+Platforms not listed may not run this script correctly or at all.

 | Browser | Userscript |
 |-|-|